01 of 14

 How to Hang Christmas Lights

-You are going to hang holiday lights.
+Your task: to hang the holiday lights outdoors.
 Unlike Christmas lighters and decorators before, you will resist the urge to be impulsive and buy too many lights, to not follow instructions, install lights during a storm, stand on the very top of a ladder, or lean too far over and look at the lights while balancing on your sloping roof.

 If this is your first time, keep it simple.
-You can always add to your holiday light collection each year, adding more rows, outlining architectural features, or wrapping... lights around trees and branches That way, you get a feel for what works, what doesn't, what you like and what you don't.
-Do you know the safe way to use a ladder?Continue to 2 of 14 below.
+You can always add to your holiday light collection each year, adding more rows, outlining architectural features, or w...rapping lights around trees and branches That way, you get a feel for what works, what doesn't, what you like and what you don't.
+By the way, do you know the safe way to use a ladder?Continue to 2 of 14 below.

 02 of 14

 Take a Picture From Across the Street

 View your home from the perspective of a passerby or driver, because it is from their vantage points that others will be viewing your holiday decorations and lights.
 Unless you dress up as an elf, hire the local high school glee club to perform and hand out free cocoa, people probably won't be leaving their cars to interact with your holiday lights and yard display.

 Stepping back and looking at your house will allow you to view it in its entirety—house, yard, porch, etc., along with... rooflines, windows and other architectural details that you might want to outline in lights.
 Taking a photo will enable you to make a rough sketch of where you want to hang your Christmas lights and display holiday decorations and yard props.